alvinmdj/mobile-cross-platform-if670/README.md

 - **Week 08 - Capacitor, Camera, Context**

   Working mostly with Ionic, React, and Capacitor to utilize camera functionality for mobile and PWA.
-Data, including the photo taken, managed using React context and stored locally inside local storage.
-Data from local storage will be called first when application starts.
+User can takes photo using a mobile device or from web browser (PWA).
+Data, including the photo taken, managed within React context and stored locally inside local storage.
+Data from local storage will be called first when application starts (apply to both web and mobile).

 ## Requirements